GRACE AMBASSADORS

 Christ accomplished all that God required.

-He fulfilled the righteous judgment of God against sin through his death on the cross (Rom 3:25).
+Jesus Christ fulfilled the righteous judgment of God against sin through his death on the cross (Rom 3:25).
 The richness of his mercy through Jesus provided life to sinners (Eph 2:4, Rom 5:8).
 Lastly, it was Christ who humbled himself being made in the likeness of men so that he could do what no one else could:

 “And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.” – Phil 2:8